2BAB/Seal/README.md

 Note:

-- If `build-cache` is enable, Seal recommends that custom build cache folder placed in the Project Folder.
+- If `build-cache` is enable (for those who update Android Gradle Plugin to above 3.0.0, this feature is enabled by default), Seal recommends that custom build cache folder placed in the Project Folder to avoid impact other projects while you are modifying the manifest of libraries.

     ```
     //gradle.properties
     android.buildCacheDir=./build-cache
     ...
     ```

-- Currently (v1.1.0), `xmlnsSweep` should always enable and config it with `android` namespace, because there is a bug of `groovy.util.Node` may add useless xmlns sometimes.

 ## Sample